volodymyrhudyma/blog/content/blog/add-react-router-v-5-to-your-react-application.md

 Before getting our hands dirty with the React Router, let's figure out the differences between a traditional Multi-Page Application and a Single-Page Application that we create with React.

-> A **single-page application** (**SPA**) is a web applicatio or website that interacts with the user by dynamically rewriting the current [](https://en.wikipedia.org/wiki/Web_page "Web page")web page with new data from the [](https://en.wikipedia.org/wiki/Web_server "Web server")web server, instead of the default method of the browser loading entire new pages.
+> A **single-page application** (**SPA**) is a web application or website that interacts with the user by dynamically rewriting the current [](https://en.wikipedia.org/wiki/Web_page "Web page")web page with new data from the [](https://en.wikipedia.org/wiki/Web_server "Web server")web server, instead of the default method of the browser loading entire new pages.
 The goal is faster transitions that make the website feel more like a [n](https://en.wikipedia.org/wiki/Application_software "Application software")ative app.

 In a Single-Page Application, navigating to different URL addresses does not require a full-page reload, whereas in a Multi-Page application the page is being fully reloaded.